JeremyTheModernist/mongo-next-serverless/README.md

 - logging users out
 - fetching users

+### hooks

+This folders contains the project react hooks:

+- `useForm`: this hook collects form input data and provides it to a `handleSubmit` callback function.
+This hook is used ont the Signup and Login page.

+- `useUser`: this hook fetches the user.
+It uses a package called [useSWR](https://swr.vercel.app/).

+### swr

+Stands for `stale-while-revalidate` and provides a 3 step process:

+- First it returns the data from the cache
+- Second, it sends a fetch request to revalidate that data
+- Third, it populates and rerenders the component with the most up-to-date data.

+You can [pass SWR options](https://swr.vercel.app/docs/options), including [polling the database](https://swr.vercel.app/docs/revalidation#revalidate-on-interval) at different intervals

+`useSWR` should only be used with `GET` requests.

 ### components

 All of the next js components.
 Much of the `Form` logic has been abstracted away.
 The primary thing to keep in mind is that when the `submit` button is clicked, the client fires off a request to the backend with that users information.